BHX2/BottlenoseDB/README.md

 cat.location=home >> cat.sleeps() | cat.eats() | cat.plays() | cat.chills()
 ```

 Of note, Cogscript allows for robust contextual co-referencing exemplified in the middle example above.
-An entity (*cat*) referenced within a clause is preferentially assumed to be a reference to a suitable entity (*LOLCat, grumpyCat, nyanCat, keyboardCat*) within the given **Rule** context (even if the reference is not a verbatim match).
+An entity (*cat*) referenced within a clause is preferentially assumed to be a reference to a suitable entity (*LOLCat, grumpyCat, nyanCat, keyboardCat*) within the given **Rule** context (even if the reference is not identical).

 If a **Rule** is more meaningful and/or directional, then there is additional syntax that can be added.
 To denote the first clause supporting or opposing the second clause `>>+` or `>>-` can be used respectively.
 For example `A >>+ B` might be translated *if A is true, then it is more likely that B is true*. `A >>- B` might be translated *if A is true, then it is less likely that B is true*.